stackabletech/spark-k8s-operator/tests/README-templating.md

 ````

 The `kuttl-test.yaml.jinja2` cannot currently be edited, as it comes from the operator templating and any changes would be overwritten again.
-This should be fairly easy to solve and we can look at this as soon as it becomes necessary.
+This should be fairly easy to solve, and we can look at this as soon as it becomes necessary.

 ## Using